#1 Credit Card Recommendation for those Starting with Points and Miles

 2. An amazing sign up bonus.

-New applicants for the Chase Sapphire Preferred a jump start on their account balance just from meeting the minimum spend requirement.
-If you use the “pay with points” option through the travel portal, this equates to a decent amount of cash back towards travel.
+New applicants for the Chase Sapphire Preferred can receive a jump start of 75,000 bonus points on their account balance just from meeting the minimum spend requirement of $4,000 within the first three months.
+If you use the “pay with points” option through the travel portal, this equates to a decent amount of cash back towards travel — $940 with the current 75,000 point offer.
 Now, if you transfer to partner loyalty programs I typically see new cardmembers getting about even more value.
+At a valuation of about 2 cents per point, the 75,000 points are worth approximately $1,500 in my book.
 But of course, you can always get more value depending on how you use your points!

 3. Increased points on many category purchases.